SimonHansul/EcotoxSystems.jl/README.md

 This package aims to

-- Provide a systematic approach for modular modelling of mechanistic models in ecotoxicology
+- Provide utilities for modular modelling of dynamic effect models
 - Facilitate the integration of organism-level ecotoxicological models into individual-based population models
 - Provide a default model and parameters to serve as an entry point for teaching, research and development